LWY1112/AppDataGeneration/README.md

   - Run by: `node generateMerchandiseInventory.js (how many you want to generate)`.

 - **generateRental.js**: Script used to generate rental information, referring to `generateRental.json`.
-  - Run by: `node generateRental.js (how many you want to generate)`.
+  - Run by: `node generateRental.js`.

 - **generateRentalMerchandise.js**: Script used to generate rental merchandise information.
 It ensures that the merchandise has a `rentable` flag set to true and that SKU and name have a prefix `RENT-` to indicate rental-only items.
 It refers to `rentalMerchandise.json`.
   - Run by: `node generateRentalMerchandise.js`.